snyderdesign/iOS_basic_hexmap/README.md

 This is the start of a hex-map that can be interacted with.

-This was the start of what became my HexSweep Forever iOS app that is currently under review on the app store.
+This was the start of what became my HexSweeper iOS app that can be found on the app store.
-(Check back in a few weeks for a link!)
+(Click the link below!)

 https://itunes.apple.com/us/app/id1179173523